Into Darkness (album)

 Into Darkness is the first and only full-length album of American doom metal band Winter.
 The album was released in 1990 by Future Shock Records.The first CD re-issue by Nuclear Blast America (distributed by Relapse in the US) in 1992 had only the "Into Darkness" tracks.
 It was later re-issued by Nuclear Blast as a digipak with an altered front cover and the Eternal Frost EP as bonus tracks.
 The album was re-released again, with no bonus tracks, by Southern Lord on April 12, 2011, on black and white vinyl as a gate fold LP with booklet.

+Style

+Author JJ Anselmi said the vocals of John Alman on the album "sit somewhere between hardcore shouts and grindcore growls".
+The band utilized keys in their sound to create an atmospheric feel, which proved divisive among hardened death metal fans.
+However, Anselmi concluded that this would eventually become "another of the group's lasting contributions to funeral and death-doom".

+Legacy

+Many consider the album to be the first proper release in the death-doom subgenre.

 July 8, 2013: The Village Voice blogger Jason Roche lists Into Darkness as #14 in the top 20 hardcore and metal albums to come out of NYC.

 Decibel magazine ranked the album at #13 in the Top 100 Doom Metal Albums of All Time Special Issue.